Travel Tips for International Students

 Note: You may need a visa to enter Mexico or Canada.
 Please check the respective government websites before arranging travel to neighboring countries.

 Note: Citizens of Iran, Syria, Sudan, North Korea, and those from a State Sponsor of Terrorism designated country as listed by the U.S. Department of State will not be allowed to reenter the U.S. with an expired U.S. visa stamp, even if the trip is to a contiguous country.

 To learn more, please see Automatic Visa Revalidation.

 What documents do I need to take with me when I travel?

-- Valid I-20 and a travel signature signed by a DSO within the last year (prefer within last 6 months)
+- Most recent I-20 with a travel signature signed by a DSO within the last 6 months

 - The following documents are not required but are recommended: